 On Sept.
 21, 1937 Bloemfontein, Orange Free State, South Africa-born English prof. of Anglo-Saxon at Pembroke College, Oxford U. (since 1924) J.R.R.
 (John Ronald Reuel) Tolkien (1892-1973) (pr.
 TOLL-keen) (from German "tollkuhn" = dull-keen = foolhardy) pub.
-The Hobbit: Or, There and Back Again (Sept.
-21); Bilbo Baggins of the Shire goes on an adventure through Middle Earth with Gandalf the Wizard, meeting twisted creature Gollum, who guards the One Ring of Power; opening line: "In a hole in the ground, there lived a hobbit"; gets the idea while grading papers, and writes it in his home at 20 Northmoor Rd., N Oxford - somebody had hairy feet?
+The Hobbit: Or, There and Back Again, which becomes a big hit; tiny hairy-footed pipe weed-smoking Bilbo Baggins of the Shire goes on an adventure through Middle Earth with Gandalf the Wizard, meeting twisted creature Gollum, who guards the One Ring of Power; opening line: "In a hole in the ground, there lived a hobbit"; gets the idea while grading papers, and writes it in his home at 20 Northmoor Rd., N Oxford - somebody had hairy feet?
 On July 29, 1954 he begins pub.
-The Lord of the Rings (3 vols.), incl.
-The Fellowship of the Ring, The Two Towers (Nov.
+The Lord of the Rings (3 vols.), starting with The Fellowship of the Ring, followed by The Two Towers (Nov.
 11, 1954), The Return of the King (Oct.
 20, 1955); finished in 1948; the primordial Old Forest is based on Moseley Bog in West Midlands, England; the two towers are Orthanc and Barad-Dur; the Lord is Sauron; his servants are Saruman and the Nazgul; W.H.
 Auden writes major reviews for each vol. for the New York Times, getting them off to a fast start; first line: "When Mr Bilbo Baggins of Bag End announced that he would shortly be celebrating his eleventy-first birthday with a party of special magnificence, there was much talk and excitement in Hobbiton"; in 1961 C.S.
 Lewis nominates Tolkien for the Nobel Lit.
 Prize, but they pass him over because of low prose quality?

 In 1938 Belfast, Ireland-born Clive Staples "Jack" Lewis (1898-1963) (who became an atheist at age 15, then was converted at age 31 by his Roman Catholic Oxford friend J.R.R.
 Tolkien and joined the Inklings group of Christian teachers and writers at Ox Ox Oxford) pub.
 Out of the Silent Planet; #1 of the sci-fi Cosmic (Space) (Ransom) Trilogy, written in response to his nemesis J.B.S.
 Haldane (ends 1945); hero is philologist Elwin Ransom; interplanetary theological attack on scientism, "the belief that the supreme moral end is the perpetuation of our own species, and that this is to be pursued even if, in the process... our species has to be stripped of all those things for which we value it - of pity, of happiness, and of freedom."
 In 1943 he pub. the sequel Perelandra (Voyage to Venus).
 In 1942 he pub.
 The Screwtape Letters; a devil explains how he ensares souls.
 In 1945 he pub.
 That Hideous Strength; #3 in Space Trilogy.
 In 1950 he pub.
 The Lion, the Witch and the Wardrobe; set in 1940; first of seven books about Narnia, where it's "always winter and never Christmas": "Prince Caspian" (1951), "The Voyage of the Dawn Treader" (1952), "The Silver Chair" (1953), "The Horse and His Boy" (1954), "The Magician's Nephew" (1955), "The Last Battle" (1956); Christlike lion-messiah Aslan, the White Witch, the four Pevensie siblings Susan, Lucy, Peter, Edmund (the betrayer), and a crypto-Christian battle between good and evil; sells 95M copies in the next 55 years; "The whole Narnian story is about Christ", writes Lewis in a 1961 letter to a child; Lewis recommends that they be read in the following order: 1955, 1950, 1954, 1951, 1952, 1953, 1956.
 Lewis dies on Nov.
 22, 1963 the same day as U.S. Pres.
 John F. Kennedy and writer Aldous Huxley.